Escape response: Evolutionary importance

 The ability to perform an effective escape maneuver directly affects the fitness of the animal, because the ability to evade predation enhances an animal's chance of survival.
 Those animals that learn to or are simply able to avoid predators have contributed to the wide variety of escape responses seen today.
-Animals that are able to adapt their responses in ways different from their own species have displayed increased rates of survival.
+Animals that can adapt their responses in ways different from their own species have displayed increased rates of survival.
 Because of this, it is common for the individual escape response of an animal to vary according to reaction time, environmental conditions, and/or past and present experience.

 Arjun Nair et al. found in 2017 that it is not necessarily the speed of the response itself, but the greater distance between the targeted individual and the predator when the response is executed.
 In addition, the escape response of an individual is directly related to the threat of the predator.
 Predators that pose the biggest risk to the population will evoke the greatest escape response.
 Therefore, it may be an adaptive trait selected for by natural selection.

 Law and Blake argued in 1996 that many morphological characteristics could contribute to an individual's efficient escape response, but the escape response has undoubtedly been molded by evolution.
 In their study, they compared more recent sticklebacks to their ancestral form, the Paxton Lake stickleback, and found that the performance of the ancestral form was significantly lower.
 Therefore, one may conclude that this response has been ripened by evolution.